 Previously, David ran Camerata at Paulie’s wine bar for three years, which rose to national acclaim under his leadership.

-David was named one of Food & Wine’s Sommeliers of the Year in 2016.
+David was named one of Food & Wine’s Sommeliers of the Year in 2016 and a Rising Star Restaurateur by StarChefs in 2019.
 He has a Master of Music Degree from Rice University, an undergraduate degree in English from Columbia University and attended Juilliard for opera performance.
 David has been on the board of TexSomm, one of the world’s largest industry conferences, since 2011, and is the founder of LoireFest, a statewide celebration of wines from the Loire Valley.

 Felipe Riccio, a native of Mexico, grew up in coastal Veracruz and moved to Houston as a teenager.
 He comes from a long line of immigrants—his mother is of Spanish heritage, and his father is from Naples, Italy.
 Felipe began working in the culinary scene in high school and began his career with Frederic Perrier at Aura.
 He spent nearly four years at REEF and worked his way to executive sous chef.
 Later, after being on the opening team at The Pass & Provisions, he opened Camerata wine bar under the mentorship of Master Sommelier David Keck.
 While at Camerata, Felipe achieved his Sommelier Certification under The Court of Master Sommeliers, was named an Eater Young Gun in 2014, produced dinners around the city with MangiaMaccheroni and married fellow Camerata sommelier Hayley Riccio.